 After drinking far too much wine in the western cape, it was time for us to spread our wings and travel east.
 We were obviously keen to see the Big Five in the wild, but as our plans started to shrink (we were originally going to try and squeeze in Botswana/Namibia as well as South Africa) we knew there was far too much to experience in the west and south cape to travel far and wide.
+We needed to find a safari near Cape Town.

 With our time in South Africa, if we wanted to see the Big Five in vast numbers our options were: Kruger NP, Chobe NP (Botswana) or Etosha NP (Namibia) but all of them included flying, which we were hoping to avoid.
 Not only would flying be adding to our carbon footprint, it was also expensive.
 Add the expense of a safari experience for a week and it was looking well over our budget.

-Gondwana Game Reserve is approx 27 000 acres in size with different parameters for different species – compare that with Kruger (19 485 km²) and it’s a totally different experience.
+Gondwana Game Reserve is approx 27 000 acres in size with different parameters for different species.
+Compare that with Kruger (19 485 km²) and it’s a totally different experience.
 We weren’t too discouraged after learning that Gondwana is the only free roaming Big Five reserve located in the Southern Cape.
 So if we were going to see them on this trip – it was going to be here.

 I have to say, I hadn’t really done much research on the experience of a game reserve, all I knew was that while the reserve is gated (meaning the animals can’t escape) there is a wide area for them to roam and essentially be free.
 It did challenge my thoughts “is this irresponsible tourism?” and “aren’t these animals purchased, therefore, how is this different from a zoo?” but once I saw the scale of the place, I soon pushed those fears aside.